The latest version of my OS for ATmega AVRs, AVRoxide, is now available - with drivers for storage and graphics devices.

 who has managed to merge the necessary patches into the Rust master, so now

-toolchain builds for AVR again.
+the regular Rust nightly toolchain builds for AVR again.
 Hurrah, and the

 inaugural (and possibly ultimate) ‘Hero of the Week’ award goes to Patryk :-).